zawzaww/zawzaww.github.io/_posts/2024-09-09-explore-the-philippines.md

   - The Philippines is an archipelago that comprises 7,641 islands.

-  - The Philippines is one of the largest archipelago countries in the world.
+  - The Philippines is the fifth-largest archipelago countries in the world.

   - Jeepneys are the usual public transportation.
 It's colorful, a symbol of Filipino culture and a unique public transportation system in the Philippines.